gilhsu/lunch-and-learn/README.md

 A scheduler app that helps initate and coordinate lunch-and-learn events with intuitive 2-party forms, automated mailers and appointment scheduling functionality.

 ## About
 Thanks for checking out weLunch&Learn.
 This is my first capstone project as a programmer and it was built during my time at Launch Academy, a Boston-area web development bootcamp focused on React and Ruby on Rails.
-I really enjoyed creating this application and tackling an existing and persistant business problem.
-The development of this project has been an incredible learning experience and I look forward to continuing my education in programming through future releases.

-*Please note that weLunch&Learn is still very much a work in progress!* :wink:

 ## The Business Problem
-A lunch-and-learn is an aptly named catered lunch event where an external or internal presenter shares his or her wisdom to a group of presentees.
-Despite sounding trivial, note the slew of important information needed to coordinate such an event below.
-Typically this information is shared and coordinated via email.
+A lunch-and-learn is a catered lunch event where an external or internal presenter shares his or her wisdom to a group of presentees.
+While this my sound trivial, a slew of important information needed to coordinate such an event.
+Below is the information typically shared and coordinated via email.
 There must be a better way!
 - Availability of Presenter
 - Availability of Presentee Group
 - Number of Attendees